The nervous system and the subconscious mind

 Many of the patterns we struggle with are not conscious choices.

-Anxiety, chronic stress, emotional overwhelm, pain flare cycles, shutdown, people pleasing, overthinking, breath-holding, hypervigilance and self-criticism can all become deeply learned responses within the nervous system and the subconscious mind.
+Anxiety, chronic stress, emotional overwhelm, pain flare cycles, shutdown, people pleasing, overthinking, shallow breathing, hypervigilance and self-criticism leading to a lack of confidence and low self esteem can all become deeply learned responses within the nervous system and the subconscious mind.

 These patterns often begin as intelligent forms of protection.